Congress' Benghazi probe not aimed at Clinton, lawmaker says

 Democrats have said the Republican-controlled committee is more interested in damaging Clinton's reputation than uncovering the truth about that deadly night.

-But the committee's chairman, U.S. Representative Trey Gowdy of South Carolina, said on Sunday he is focused on finding out what security failures led to the incident - not on Clinton.
+But the committee's chairman, U.S. Representative Trey Gowdy of South Carolina, said on Sunday he is focussed on finding out what security failures led to the incident - not on Clinton.

 "She is an important witness but she is one witness," Gowdy, chairman of the House Select Committee on Benghazi, said on CBS's "Face the Nation."